dividuum/info-beamer/doc/manual.md

     -- keeps aspect ratio
     util.draw_correct(image, 0, 0, WIDTH, HEIGHT)

+### pp(variable)

+Pretty print the given Lua object.

 Global Variables
 ----------------

 ### WIDTH

 Current width of the virtual screen as set by `gl.setup`.
+Writing to this variable has no effect.
+Use `gl.setup` to change the virtual screen size.

 ### HEIGHT

 Current height of the virtual screen as set by `gl.setup`.
+Writing to this variable has no effect.
+Use `gl.setup` to change the virtual screen size.

 ### NAME

-Name of the current node (its directory name)
+Name of the current node (its directory name).

 ### PATH

-Complete path of the node
+Complete path of the node.

+### CONTENTS

+Table of available files in the directory of the node.
+The key contains the filename, the value is the timestamp (comparable to `sys.now()`) of the last change.

+### CHILDS

+Table of child nodes.
+The key contains the childs name.
+These can the rendered using `resource.render_child`.
+The value is a timestamp (comparable to `sys.now()`) of the first detection of the child node.

 Contributing to XXX
 ===================